KChen-lab/Cyclum-Demo/README.md

 |hdf5        | 1.10.4 |
 |jupyter     | 1.0.0  |

 We recommend Miniconda to manage the packages.
-The code should work on packages of newer versions, but in case it fails, you can return to the specific version by for example `conda install python=3.7.4`.
+The code should work on packages of newer versions, but in case it fails, you can return to the specific version by, for example, `conda install python=3.7.4`.

 ## Installation:
 No installation is needed.